lyrasis/cspace-solr-ucb/utilities/README.md

 # IMPORTANT!! the specifics of the cURLs to refresh the solr cores change frequently
 # make sure you get the right ones -- you may need to recreate the allcurls.sh
 # script on Production using the make_curls.sh script...
+# the script in GitHub is only an example of the recent setup.
 #
+cp ~/cspace-solr-ucb/utilities/allcurls.sh.example .
-nohup ~/cspace-solr-ucb/utilities/allcurls.sh
+nohup time allcurls.sh
-# (takes a while, well over an hour. ergo the nohup...)
+# (takes a while, sometimes even an hour ...some biggish datasources! ergo the nohup...)
 #
 #    as noted above, you can check the contents of your Solr cores in the admin console or via
 #    a script, as described in 4. above.